NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 #### Field:Pump Curve Name

-This field is only used if the user is performing a pressure-based simulation in the plantloop of the    LoopFlowCorrection    type (see PlantLoop section for how to enable this).
+This field is only used if the user is performing a pressure-based simulation in the plant loop of the LoopFlowCorrection type (see PlantLoop section for how to enable this).

 This field references a separate pressure head curve that the user has input separately in the input file.
 The pressure curve represents a non-dimensional regression of pressure-flow rate data.
 The equation should be of the following form: